A software interface that provides instant control of Eos parameters

 Push buttons maybe a bit stiff.

-To sum up, the Fighter Twister is confined to only 16 physical rotary knobs, but with a high quality design and with a powerful and well thought-out editor allowing them to be exploited to the maximum of their possibilities.
+To sum up, the Fighter Twister is confined to only 16 physical rotary knobs, but with high quality design and with a powerful and well thought-out editor allowing them to be exploited to the maximum of their possibilities.

 IMPLEMENTATION